EBI-Metagenomics/HMMER-web-docs/docs/result.rst

 classification name and the count of all hits from that point down.
 There is also a small hit distribution graphic located below each node, which indicates the proportion of significant hits found within that taxonomic group.
-Directly above the tree there is a directory like listing, which indicates all the parent nodes of the currently selected node.
+Directly below the tree there is a directory like listing, which indicates all the parent nodes of the currently selected node.
 Clicking on one of the parents allows you to traverse back up to that level of the tree.